Nuaym.leadr

 Reporting & Truth System

-Written EOD/EOW reports with trend analysis.
-CRM-vs-dialer audits flag mismatches before management sees them.
+EOD and EOW reports that actually say something, with trend analysis baked in.
+CRM-vs-dialer audits flag mismatches before management ever sees them.
 Pipeline forecasts catch risk early.
-Pushed to Slack via n8n.
+All pushed to Slack through n8n.

 Zero manual entry